Teeth Whitening Newtown, PA

 There are several causes of discolored teeth, including:

-• Poor Oral Hygiene: Patients who do not regularly brush and floss their teeth twice a day are more prone to yellowed or discolored teeth.
-Brushing removes food particles and stains from the teeth and also helps prevent tooth and gum infections.
+• Poor Oral Hygiene: Patients who do not regularly brush and floss their teeth twice daily are more prone to yellowed or discolored teeth.
+Brushing removes food particles and stains from the teeth and helps prevent tooth and gum infections.

 • Tobacco Use: Patients who smoke or use tobacco products are more likely to have darkened tooth enamel over time.
 Nicotine, a substance contained within tobacco, easily stains the natural tooth enamel.